iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 |                           | App4_FE <br>App4_BE | 10.2.0.0/16 → NVA IP (Firewall)                                | To override system route to VNet Address Space pointing to Virtual Network          |
 |                           | App4_FE <br>App4_BE | 10.2.4.0/16 → Virtual Network<br>10.2.5.0/24 → Virtual Network | To override route above to enable direct communication between  App1_FE and App1_BE |

+### Filtering principles

+Traffic filtering is applied at the destination (on FW or NSG) when necessary.
+Traffic is not filtered at the source unless absolutely necessary (like opening flows to internet destinations).

+This approach allows a single control point without spreading security between sources and destinations.

 ### Firewalls

+In Native security mode:

+- Any undefined inbound and outbound traffic is allowed into this spoke VNet
+- The traffic between the subnets of this spoke VNet is not passing through the firewall

+In Traditional security mode:

+- Any undefined inbound traffic is denied for this spoke VNet
+- Outbound traffic this spoke VNet is allowed by default
+- From other spokes, only explicitly defined traffic is allowed
+- The traffic between the subnets of Spoke VNet is passing through the firewall and should be explicitly opened

 In MicroSeg security mode:

-- Any undefined inbound and outbound traffic is denied for Spoke Vnets
+- Any undefined inbound and outbound traffic is denied for this spoke VNet
-- Undefined traffic between different security zones in the same VNet is denied as well
-- Only explicitly defined traffic is allowed
-- The traffic between the subnets of the same security zone is not passing through the firewall

-In Traditional security mode:

-- Any undefined inbound traffic is denied for Spoke Vnets
-- Outbound traffic from Spoke Vnets is allowed by default
-- Only explicitly defined incoming traffic is allowed to Spoke Vnets
+- From other spokes, only explicitly defined traffic is allowed
-- The traffic between the subnets Spoke VNet is not passing through the firewall

-In Native security mode:

-- Any undefined inbound and outbound traffic is allowed for Spoke Vnets
-- The traffic between the subnets Spoke VNet is not passing through the firewall
+- Any traffic in the subnets is passing through the firewall and should be explicitly opened

-Central Management: if both Regional Hub NVA

 ### Network Security Groups

+In Traditional and Native security modes,

+- NSG management is delegated to application owners so they can control the traffic for their applications on their own.
+These NSGs are attached at the NIC level to the respective virtual machines.

 In MicroSeg Security Mode,

 - A single NSG created for each spoke VNet.
 - The same NSG is applied to all subnets in the VNet
-- NSG is managed by the central team
+- The central team manages NSG
 - 3rd party solutions can be used to centrally manage multiple NSGs
   - The last rule in NSG is to block any incoming traffic.
 - Outbound traffic is not filtered on the NSG level.
 It can be filtered on the Hub Firewall level, if necessary.
 - Any rules allowing communications between applications or for incoming traffic should be done with ASG, where possible (and load balancer IPs where not possible to use ASG)

-In Traditional and Native security modes,

-- NSG management is delegated to application owners, so they can control the traffic for their applications on their own.
-These NSGs are attached at the NIC level to the respective virtual machines.

 ### Application Security Groups

+In Traditional and Native security modes:

+- Application owners are encouraged to use ASGs to manage their NSGs.
+This practice is required to define in the Dev/Test environment the working rules for MicroSeg security mode.

 In MicroSeg security mode

 - Application owners have to create ASGs themselves and request the central teams to create NSG rules with these ASGs
-- Communications between any VMs are possible only after NSG rules are created by the central team and ASGs are assigned to VMs by application owners
+- Communications between any VMs are possible only after the central team creates NSG rules and ASGs are assigned to VMs by application owners

-In Traditional and Native security modes:

-- Application owners are encouraged to use ASGs to manage their NSGs.
-This practice is required to be able to define in the Dev/Test environment the working rules for MicroSeg security mode.

 <!--
 ## Discussion